eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-07_neighborhood-shots-daily-pics-have-a-nice-day-201757t12567269z.md

 - - -

-This page is synchronized from the post: [Neighborhood shots - Daily pics - Have a nice day!! :)](https://steemit.com/@deanliu/neighborhood-shots-daily-pics-have-a-nice-day-201757t12567269z)
+This page is synchronized from the post: ['Neighborhood shots - Daily pics - Have a nice day!! :)'](https://steemit.com/@deanliu/neighborhood-shots-daily-pics-have-a-nice-day-201757t12567269z)